Decorate The Cookies As Desired

 Step Six: Bake for 10-15 Minutes

 Place the cookies on the cookie or baking sheet.
-Bake for 10-15 minutes, depending on the size and thickness of your cookies.
-My 1/4-inch cookies need 15 minutes to bake.
-Let them cool at room temperature on the cookie sheet or on a wire rack before removing them to frost.
+Bake for 10-15 minutes, depending on their size and thickness.
+My 1/4-inch cookies needed 15 minutes to bake.
+Let them cool at room temperature on the cookie sheet or wire rack before removing them to frost.
 Make the cream cheese frosting.

 Baked Sugar Cookies